Jumbo means big! Jumbo means strong! Is it true? At least that's what Scitec says.

 The fluorescent green packaging you usually see on countertops at supplement stores?
 It is most likely the Jumbo.

-There are three versions of this hypercaloric product, and the review will be the normal version, green packaging, ie…the cheapest!
+There are three versions of this hypercaloric, and the analysis will be the normal version, green packaging, that is, the cheapest!

 After this review, you will be officially prepared to give a talk about Jumbo.

 |Calories||367.27 Kcal||808 Kcal|

 This Scitec Nutrition supplement, as you can see from the table, is composed of 65,46% of carbohydrates, which is a lot, especially if you use the dose recommended by the brand.

 In relation to protein, it presents a protein content of 22,73%, and a fat concentration of 3,14%.